-Rents in small interior Portuguese cities start as low as €400 a month for a one-bedroom apartment.
-Rents in Lisbon, however, are much more expensive, costing around €670 for a one-bedroom rental, and can easily go up to €1,500 for a three-bedroom apartment close to the city center.
+Rents in small or more remote Portuguese cities start as low as €400 a month for a one-bedroom apartment.
+However, average rent prices in Lisbon, Portugal, are much more expensive, costing around €861 for a one-bedroom rental outside the city center or €2,449 for a three-bedroom apartment in the city center.

-Buying property in Portugal vs the USA
+Buying property in Portugal vs USA

-If you want to buy property in a big city in Portugal like Lisbon, you can find small properties going for €150,000 in the outskirts.
+If you want to buy property in a big city in Portugal like Lisbon, you can find small properties going for €3,207 per square meter in the outskirts.

 Electricity and bills expenses in Portugal vs USA

-Cost of moving to Portugal
+The Cost of Moving to Portugal

-How to move to Portugal?
+How to Move to Portugal

 The Portugal Golden Visa is a very attractive option.
-In exchange for an investment in the country — typically by buying real estate worth €500K — you and your family are immediately granted legal residency in the country.
-Eventually, you can apply for permanent residency after five years of holding your investment, and even acquire Portuguese citizenship after five years.
-If you do decide to pursue a Portugal Golden Visa, we recommend getting in touch with one of our Portugal Golden Visa Consultants here.
-As specialists in relocation solutions and residency by investment, we can guide you toward a smooth relocation.
+In exchange for an investment in the country — typically by buying real estate worth €500,000 — you and your family are immediately granted legal residency.
+Eventually, you can apply for permanent residence after five years of holding your investment.
+You can even apply for Portuguese citizenship, provided you meet all the requirements under Portuguese nationality law.

-The cost of living in Portugal for retirees
+The Cost of Living in Portugal for Retirees

 How much does it cost to live in Portugal?